mayflower-tech/natuerlich/docs/guards.md

 # Guards

 Guards allow to conditionally display or include content based on the session mode or whether the object is facing the camera of the user.
-For instance, the `IncludeWhenInSessionMode` guard allows only displaying a background when the session is not an AR session.
+For instance, the `SessionModeGuard` guard allows only displaying a background when the session is not an AR session.
+The `SessionModeGuard` can receive either a list of `allow` session modes or a list of `deny` session modes.

 [CodeSandbox](https://codesandbox.io/s/natuerlich-guards-xwx9yd?file=/src/app.tsx)